Tech Meetup: The Life Cycle of an AI Agent

 4.)
 Coming of Age: AI Avatars Give Agents a Face

-After training, memory, and initial appearances, the AI agent is still missing one thing: a face that people actually want to encounter.
-AI avatars give it facial expressions, a voice, and charisma—transforming the invisible chat partner into a counterpart that listens, explains, or advises.
-The presentation shows how language models, lip-syncing, and real-time rendering come together to create a convincing avatar—and where its use in customer contact, education, and public transportation is already a reality today.
+After training, memory, and initial appearances, the AI agent is still missing one thing: a face that people actually want to interact with.
+AI avatars give it facial expressions, a voice, and charisma—transforming the invisible chat partner into an interlocutor who listens, explains, or advises.
+The presentation shows how language models, lip-syncing, and real-time rendering come together to create a convincing avatar—and where its use in customer service, education, and public transportation is already a reality today.

 Speaker: Nico Schulz, Founder and Managing Director of Neovator UG